HarryEP/FinanceFusion/README.md

 ## Setup

-Create a .env file to store all your essential variables
+Create a .env file to store all your essential variables:

+TRADING_212_API = ???????????

 ### Trading 212 Key